freeCodeCamp/freeCodeCamp/guide/english/sql/sql-syntax/index.md

 The WHERE clause is used to limit the number of rows returned.

-In this case all five of these will be used is a somewhat ridiculous Where clause.
+In this case all five of these will be used in a somewhat ridiculous Where clause.

 Compare this result to the above SQL statement to follow this logic.